-\paragraph{RGB-depth transfer learning} We evaluate RGB-depth pretraining on SUN-RGBD and NYU-Depth v2 datasets for the semantic segmentation task.
+We evaluate RGB-depth pretraining on SUN-RGBD and NYU-Depth v2 datasets for the semantic segmentation task.
 We use common data augmentations including RandomResizedCrop and RandomHorizontalFlip.

-FCN with ResNet50 backbones are used as the segmentation model for single-modal RGB semantic segmentation.
-We optimize CrossEntropyLoss with batchsize 8 for 40k iterations.
+FCN with ResNet50 backbones is used as the segmentation model for single-modal RGB semantic segmentation.
+We optimize CrossEntropyLoss with batch size 8 for 40k iterations.
 We use the SGD optimizer with weight decay 1e-5.
-The learning rate is 0.01 with polynomial decay for fine tuning.
+The learning rate is 0.01 with polynomial decay for fine-tuning.

-CMX \citep{zhang2022cmx} with segformer \citep{xie2021segformer} backbones are used as the segmentation model for RGBD semantic segmentation.
+CMX \cite{zhang2022cmx} with segformer \cite{xie2021segformer} backbones are used as the segmentation model for RGBD semantic segmentation.
 We follow the same settings of CMX for SUN-RGBD and NYU-depth v2 datasets.